minvws/nl-covid19-notification-app-backend/README.md

 - The Android app can be found here: https://github.com/minvws/nl-covid19-notification-app-android
 - The designs that are used as a basis to develop the apps can be found here: https://github.com/minvws/nl-covid19-notification-app-design
 - The architecture that underpins the development can be found here: https://github.com/minvws/nl-covid19-notification-app-coordination
+- The HSM Signer Service used to sign content can be found here: https://github.com/minvws/nl-rdo-hsm-signer-service

-The backend code runs on .NET Core 3.1.
-End of support for this version of .NET is December 3rd, 2022.
+The backend code runs on .NET 6.

 ## External Documentation